Columbine victims | Dead | Cassie Bernall

 17 years old

-A born-again Christian as of 1997, she was active in church youth programs and Bible study groups.
-Her parents called her "Bunny Rabbit" and said she loved to go rock climbing in Breckinridge.
-She had recently visited Great Britain and her favorite movie was 'Braveheart'.
+was a junior at Columbine.
+Her parents, Misty and Brad Bernall, called her "Bunny Rabbit" and said she loved to go rock climbing in Breckinridge.
+She had recently visited Great

-Still, according to witness statements and the Columbine Report, here's what happened to Cassie: When the shooters entered the library she, like many other students, was hiding under the table she'd been sitting at when substitute teacher Patti Nielson
+According to witness statements and the Columbine Report, Cassie hid under the table she'd been sitting at with her friends when teacher Patti Nielson

 entered the library and told everyone to get down.
-She had her hands over her face, perhaps to keep from seeing what was happening as she could hear other people being shot and killed in the library, near to where she was hiding.
+Cassie had her hands over her face, perhaps so she wouldn't see what was happening.
+The gunmen were actively shooting other students nearby.

 and injuring Kacey Ruegsegger

-, Eric Harris came around the table where Cassie and another girl were hiding.
-He slapped the top of the table twice with his left hand and said to the two frightened girls: "Peek-a-boo!".
+, Eric Harris went to the table where Cassie and freshman Emily Wyant were hiding.
+He slapped the top of the table and said to the two frightened girls: "Peek-a-boo!".
 He then bent down, pointed his sawed-off shotgun under the table and fired once, shooting Cassie

 in the right side of the head.
 She died immediately.

-Cassie was buried in a white coffin that attendees at her funeral (her pastor called it a marriage to Christ) could sign.
-Her mom wrote: "Bunny Rabbit, my friend, my buddy, my daughter, my mentor.
+Cassie was buried in a white coffin that attendees at her funeral could sign.
+Her mom wrote on it: "Bunny Rabbit, my friend, my buddy, my daughter, my mentor.
 I will love you and miss you forever.
 I promise to take good care of your kitty.
 I know that Jesus is elated to have you in His presence...
 Your courage and commitment to Christ have gained you a special place in heaven, and I am proud to call you my daughter.
 I love you so much, Mom."

-Despite the fact that she likely didn't say anything to either of the gunmen, the story of the girl who said "yes" still inspires people all over the world and her family prefers to think of her as that girl.
+Despite the fact that she didn't say anything to either of the gunmen, the story of the girl who said "yes" still inspires people all over the world.
+Her family prefers to think of her as that girl.
 Cassie was laid to rest in Golden Cemetery in Golden, Colorado.

 Photos of Cassie Bernall and Family: